lucijanblagonic/wordcamp-style-guide/readme.md

 This blank style guide originated from the WordCamp Europe 2017 design team.
 Read the **article about the style guide** on the blog.

+The main elements are based on the wordcamp-base-redux-2

 ---

 ## Getting Started